Download Financial Mechanic’s 7 Negotiation Tips & Script Template here

 Brad: Hey, Jonathan, I’m doing quite well.
 Yeah, I think that is a beautiful thing.
 You don’t need to ask permission, right?
 You don’t need permission from anybody.
 You don’t need a fancy diploma.
-What you need are skills, and that is what is amazing about what Jessica has put together here with her story.
+What you need are skills, and that is what is amazing about what Financial Mechanic has put together here with her story.

 I think that is a beautiful thing.
 You don’t need to ask permission, right?
 You don’t need permission from anybody.
 You don’t need a fancy diploma.
-What you need are skills, and that is what is amazing about what Jessica has put together here with her story.
+What you need are skills, and that is what is amazing about what Financial Mechanic has put together here with her story.
 It’s about skills.
 It’s about asking for raises.
 How do you ask for a raise and negotiate your salary?

 It’s about skills.
 It’s about asking for raises.
 How do you ask for a raise and negotiate your salary?
 She has done a miraculous job at the age of 26, Jonathan.
 That is what is so remarkable about this, and she’s on a sub 10-year path to Financial Independence.
-So, with that, Jessica, welcome to Choose FI.
+So, with that, Financial Mechanic, welcome to Choose FI.

-Jessica: Hey guys, I’m thrilled to be here.
+Financial Mechanic: Hey guys, I’m thrilled to be here.

 Jonathan: So let’s talk a little bit about this.
 Now, I said that your goal is to reach Financial Independence by the age of what?
 32 or so?
 And what that looked like based on what I read on your blog is about a $1.2 million portfolio.
 That’s the goal.
 That’s the dollar amount at which you feel comfortable being able to fund your life for the rest of time.